laserpants/trombone/README.md

     GET customer/:id   ->   select * from customer where id = {{:id}}

 This type of variable must also be present in the route's uri pattern, where it is bound to a specific path segment.
 A uri variable can only contain alphanumeric characters, hyphens and underscores.
-It is prefixed with a single colon.
-This is to distinguish it from ordinary request body placeholders, which are explained below.
+It is always prefixed with a single colon to make the distinction clear from ordinary request body placeholders, which are explained next.

 ###### Request body JSON values